philipborn/property-tycoon/doc/sprints/sprint3.md

 The square will implement the Iterable interface to make more accessible to traverse the board, There will need to get all station, all Utilation or get all street of the same colour.
 To solve that, we apply special Iterator that returns square we want.
+Another problem is the squares need to linkt, witch leads to a builder that builde the bouard. >The sourse for the board builder is a board reader.

 The game model needs in the future to enforce that only some player action is able at some state.
 The solution is to have everything need to carry out a player action is stored in command object, action.